magynhard/ruby-nice/doc/array.jsdoc.md

 ### array.flatten() &rarr; [<code>Array</code>](#Array)
 Returns a new array that is a one dimensional flattening of itself.

-Different to Javascript flat(), which only removes one dimension.
+Different to Javascript flat(), which only flattens one dimension.
 <a name="Array+getFirst"></a>

 ### array.getFirst() &rarr; <code>any</code>